Introduction

 - Assess the Surface:

-- Start by examining the wall to identify any uneven areas around the hole.
-Use a straight edge or a level to detect high and low spots.
+- Examine the wall around the hole for any irregularities.
+Utilize a straight edge or level to identify high and low spots.

-- Mark these areas lightly with a pencil for easy reference during the repair process.
+- Mark these areas lightly with a pencil for easy reference later.

 - Sand High Spots:

-- After sanding, switch to fine-grit sandpaper (120-150 grit) to smooth the area further, ensuring a seamless transition between the patched area and the rest of the wall.
+- Switch to fine-grit sandpaper (120-150 grit) to refine the area further, blending it seamlessly with the wall.

 - Fill Low Spots: